ankitpriyadarshii/UserAgentsExamples/README.md

 # UserAgentsExamples

-- NOTE: Please look up laws regarding usage of scrappers, as it is considered illegal to use scarppers in some countries.
+- NOTE: Please look up the laws regarding the usage of scrappers, as it is considered illegal and is a punishable offence to use scarppers in some countries.

 Some Common Example of User Agents other than Websites